Visual aids including an 'it's going too fast' card and post it notes sequencing a series of events. they are laid out on a table.

 Following an intermediary assessment, we will make a recommendation regarding whether an intermediary will benefit your client’s participation.
 In some cases, we may conclude that your client does not require an intermediary, or that they are unlikely to be able to effectively participate, even with intermediary assistance.
 Even when an intermediary is not recommended, Communicourt reports provide a detailed account of your client’s communication profile and wider recommendations to support their participation, including any special measures they may need.

 It may be helpful to provide your client with information about the intermediary role and assessment process prior to their appointment.
-The ‘What happens at an assessment’ flyer and the video below may assist:
+This ‘What is an intermediary assessment’ explainer may be helpful.
+You can learn more about making referrals and bookings here.

 Testimonials